jennguyen1/nhuyhoa/_posts/2015-10-22-ANOVA-and-Regression.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 {% endhighlight %}

 Here we see that the $$F$$ statistic, a ratio of the mean square errors, is too big to be due to chance with a p-value < 0.05.
-This means that the variability accounted for by the Species variable is significantly greater than the variability of the error.
-Another way to say this is that the variability between Species is significantly greater than the pooled variability within treatments, assuming all treatments have equal variance.
+This means that the variability accounted for by the $$Species$$ variable is significantly greater than the variability of the error.
+Another way to say this is that the variability between $$Species$$ is significantly greater than the pooled variability within treatments, assuming all treatments have equal variance.

 This basic case is known as single-factor ANOVA.
-The procedures here can apply to basically any model, with categorical or continuous variables.
+The procedures here can be extended to any model, with categorical or continuous variables.

 Consider the follow model: